Blockout – Review

 Columns – Review

 In 1989, Nintendo released Tetris on the Game Boy, and it proved to be an instant hit.
 By its 25-year anniversary Tetris had sold over 70 million copies worldwide.[1]
 Sega, eager to compete, needed a puzzle game of their own.
-They settled-on Columns, similar enough not to deter Tetris fans, but different enough to try and attract a new audience.
+Blockout (1989) has failed to be a success like Tetris (1989) so Sega tried a different tack with Columns.
+Similar enough not to deter Tetris fans, but different enough to try and attract a new audience.
 Sadly, Columns couldn’t imitate Tetris’ success.

 Title screen (screenshot taken by the author)

-Columns is a puzzle game created by Jay Geertsen for the arcade in 1989.
+Columns is a puzzle game created by Jay Geertsen for the arcade in 1989 and was originally developed and published by Sega in 1990.
 Its success led to it being ported to many other platforms.
-The version I chose to review was from the Sonic’s Ultimate Sega Collection (2009) on the Playstation 3.
-It was originally developed and published by Sega in 1990.
+The version I chose to review was from the Sonic’s Ultimate Sega Collection (2009) on the PlayStation 3.

 Gameplay